Logarithmically larger deletion codes of all distances: Proof of Theorem

 \begin{proof} We may pick $2k+1$ of the $\lambda$-isolated terms of $I$ and call them $j_{2k+1}>j_{2k}>\cdots > j_1$; let the corresponding terms of $T$ be $t_{2k+1},\ldots, t_1$.
 Note that since the operations of $(I,T)$ are applied in decreasing order of index, these operations $f_{j_s,t_s}$ are applied in decreasing order of $s$ as well.
 For each $\lambda < j < n-\lambda$, write $L(j):= [j-\lambda, j-1]$ and $R(j):= [j+1, j+\lambda]$ for the length-$\lambda$ intervals in $[n]$ immediately to the left and right of $j$.
 The definition of $\lambda$-isolation implies that the $4k+2$ intervals

-are pairwise disjoint.
-Moreover, no insertion or deletion operations occur in any of the corresponding $4k+2$ subintervals of $u$.
+are pairwise disjoint intervals of length $\lambda$.
+Moreover, no insertion or deletion operations occur in any of the corresponding $4k+2$ subintervals of $u$ (since the $\lambda$-isolation assumption ensures that the $j_i$'s are far apart).
 Since $u$ and $v$ are $\lambda$-nonrepeating, each of these $4k+2$ words appears exactly once as a subinterval of $u$ and once as a subinterval of $v$.

 The key observation is that when we apply $f_{j_s,t_s}$, we either insert or delete a single letter between $u_{L(j_s)}$ and $u_{R(j_s)}$.
-Since no other insertion or deletion happens nearby, the number of letters in $v$ between the unique appearances of $u_{L(j_s)}$ and $u_{R(j_s)}$ is either $0$ (if a letter was deleted) or $2$ (if a letter was inserted).
+Inside $u$, these two subintervals appear with exactly one letter between them, and no other insertion or deletion operations happen nearby.
+Thus, $u_{L(j_s)}$ and $u_{R(j_s)}$ appear in $v$, and the number of letters in $v$ between the unique appearances of $u_{L(j_s)}$ and $u_{R(j_s)}$ is either $0$ (if a letter was deleted by $f_{j_s,t_s}$) or $2$ (if a letter was inserted by $f_{j_s,t_s}$).

 Assume for the sake of contradiction that $\dist(u,v) \le k$, and let $(I',T')$ be a sequence of at most $k$ insertions and at most $k$ deletions such that $v = f_{ I', T'}(u)$.
 Since $|I'| \le 2k$, there exists some $1\le s\le 2k+1$ for which $I'$ is disjoint from the entire length-$(2\lambda+1)$ subinterval $[j_s-\lambda, j_s+\lambda]$.
 It follows that $u_{[j_s-\lambda, j_s+\lambda]}$ appears unaltered as a subinterval of $v$, and in particular the unique copy of $u_{L(j_s)}$ in $v$ and the unique copy of $u_{R(j_s)}$ in $v$ have exactly one letter between them.
 This contradicts the key observation in the previous paragraph, so we conclude that $\dist(u,v) > k$, as desired. \end{proof}